• Use Cases

 Business impact, not just API plumbing

 A trial-ending workflow only works if the signal arrives when the customer can still act on it.
-Delayed delivery erases the advantage of having the workflow at all.
+Delayed delivery erases the advantage — in any tenant.

-Resend, Intercom, Salesforce, and HubSpot should all react from the same trial context so messaging and outreach do not contradict each other.
+Resend, Intercom, Salesforce, and HubSpot should all react from the same trial context so messaging and outreach do not contradict each other inside a workspace.

 Cron jobs and spreadsheet exports are a poor fit for conversion signals.
-Event routing with retries and replay is easier to reason about and easier to operate.
+Event routing with retries and replay is easier to reason about and easier to operate across workspaces.

 Related